 Space and function has been well conceived in each of the 22 rooms, with wall mounted televisions and built-in workbenches.
 Marbled bathrooms provide that touch of luxury with vanities carved out of raw Athenian stone, tying in nicely with the city’s heritage.

 The ‘Classic’ and ‘Deluxe’ rooms offer generous space at 20 square metres, with the Deluxe fitted with balconnettes.
 The rooms at the rear of the hotel have city views and the front facing rooms overlook the atrium.
 Suites start at 30 square metres and can be converted to sleep up to four people.
 All rooms are fitted with Coco-Mat mattresses and linens for a luxurious sleep.
 The hotel prides itself as being non-smoking and is one of the few to do so in Athens.

 A traditional Greek breakfast is served daily on the ground floor or in the atrium.
 Lunch, dinner and a room service menu is catered from ‘By the Glass,’ a hip wine bar and restaurant that is located within the entrance arcade to the hotel.
-Open seven days until 3:00am, it attracts local wine buffs and foodies.
+Open seven days until late, it attracts local wine buffs and foodies.

 As an owner-operated hotel, you will receive personalised service with a great deal of care and attention.
 The hotel never feels overrun, in fact after a few days you will start to feel part of a small and intimate community that share a very special secret.
 And the secret of course is that there is a place that provides a bijou escape to rest your head after a day exploring Athens.

 We would like to thank the management at In(n) Athens for their assistance and hospitality.
 This post was not sponsored in any way and as always, all opinions are our own.